Notify a Slack channel of a paused workflow

 The CircleCI Slack orb enables you to create different notifications and messages that can be delivered to your desired recipients.

 This page shows how to use a built-in job from the Slack orb to notify a Slack channel when there is a paused workflow awaiting approval.
-For more information on approval see the Using Workflows to Schedule Jobs page.
+For more information on approval see the Using Workflows to Orchestrate Jobs page.

 For a full tutorial to get you started with the Slack orb, see Using The Slack Orb to Set Up Slack Notifications.